Learning without training: The implicit dynamics of in-context learning: Implicit update theory

+where we used the shorthand notation $a_x = A(C\backslash Y, x)$.
+Thus for linear architectures, the context chunk $Y$ is completely accumulated into a sort of static $KV$-state matrix $\Delta(Y)$, which is then projected via a rank-1 transition $P_x$ to form the token patch. \end{example}

-\section{The implicit learning dynamics of ICL}
+\subsection{The implicit learning dynamics of ICL}

-When the context $C=[c_1, \dots, c_n]$ is a sequence of tokens, an iterative application of Corollary \ref{corollary:full_context_C} uncovers an implicit learning dynamics generated by the effect of each context token on the contextual block output.
-Namely, starting with the initial weight $W_0$ for the first dense layer of the neural network $M_W$, we can consider the weight updates corresponding to the incremental addition of a token to the context
+With this insight on the relationship between the the context and its implicit affect on the weight parameters, we now use Theorem \ref{theorem:context2weights} to examine the weight dynamics of $W$ via in-context learning.
+Namely, when the context $C=[c_1, \dots, c_n]$ is a sequence of tokens, an iterative application of Theorem \ref{theorem:context2weights} uncovers an implicit learning dynamics generated by the effect of each context token on the contextual block output.
+Starting with the initial weight $W_0$ for $M_W$, the first dense layer of the neural network, we compute the weight updates corresponding to the addition of a new context token $c_i$ provided to us by Theorem \ref{theorem:context2weights}.
+We have iteratively